sfriedowitz/BinodalPE.jl/README.md

 ## Publications

 A number of publications describe the methods and theory implemented in this package.
-We refer the user to these publications for details on model implementation.
+We refer the user to these publications for details on theories implemented here.

 1. Treatment of electrostatics
 ```bibtex